egarner99/final_project/README_notebook.md

 <br>

-**Using the steps and code detailed in the Week14A lecture (RNA-Seq count data analysis in R)**, I created a PCA plot for all of the treatments, a volcano plot for each of the treatments, and a boxplot for one of the most signficantly expressed genes.
+**Using the steps and code detailed in the Week14A lecture (RNA-Seq count data analysis in R)**, I created a PCA plot for all of the treatments, a Volcano plot for each of the treatments, and a boxplot for one of the most signficantly expressed genes.
 For organization, the Quarto and .html file were moved into a dir called `r_studio/`:

 ```bash
 mkdir r_studio/